Rocsg/FijiRelax/README.md

 First a 3d registration is computed to align precisely the successive images, using libraries of the [Fijiyama](/plugins/fijiyama)  plugin.
 Then the rice noise level is estimated, and the M0, T1 and T2 parameters are estimated, fitting mono or bi-exponential curves, corrected with the measured rice noise.
 For more information, see the paper in next section.

+## Support
+Feature request, issues ?
+Please post a message on the [the ImageJ forum](https://forum.image.sc/), using the tag `fijirelax` .
+For precise requests, technical users can use a github issue, or pull-request modifications (see CONTRIBUTE.md)

 ## Citing this work

 - Romain Fernandez and Cédric Moisy, 2022  «FijiRelax: Fast and noise-corrected estimation of MRI relaxation maps in 3D + t» *under review*